Deferred payment and deactivation threshold

 Accept the offer and click Top up now, pay later.

-Confirm your deferred option:
+Confirm your deferred option using an SMS code:

 Pay the invoice within 15 calendar days.